GazaliAhmad/LuckyNumbers/readme.md

 ## Toto methodology

-- Random selection from list (1 to 50)
+- Random selection from list (1 to 50).

-Do all numbers stand an equal chance of getting selected?

 ## Result